 - If you fall during a road traffic accident caused by a driver’s negligence (including your driver).

 - Where you suffer delayed whiplash because the vehicle’s driver was not paying attention and hit another vehicle.

 Our team could support your public transport accident claim regardless of how the accident happened.
 For free advice on your options, please call today.

-As mentioned above, you could claim for any form of injury that you’ve sustained in a road traffic accident caused by another party’s negligence.
+As mentioned above, you could claim for any form of injury that you’ve sustained on public transport from an accident caused by another party’s negligence.
 We won’t provide a full list here but you can refer to the settlement amounts below to see what each injury might be worth.
 Some common injuries that might be claimed for include:

 It is worth pointing out that although this guide is concentrating on public transport passengers who’ve been injured, you could also be eligible to claim if you or your vehicle was hit by a bus.
 For example, a pedestrian could claim if the wing mirror of a bus hit them while waiting at a bus stop.